 Commit to keeping a sleep diary for a week.

-Make sure you’re getting enough shuteye.
+Make sure to get enough shuteye.

 Celebrate World Sleep Day.

-The World Sleep Society website has a list of activities you can participate in to commemorate World Sleep Day, which falls on March 16 this year.
+The World Sleep Society website has a list of activities people can participate in to commemorate World Sleep Day, which falls on March 16 this year.
 Events and activities are available for all ages and can either occur across the country or in specific regions and cities.

 Plan ahead for sleep.

-Assess if you need a new mattress.
+Assess if a new mattress is needed.

 Download some sleep tracking apps.

-Find a sleep doctor if you think you need one.
+Find a sleep doctor if necessary.

 Featured image: Africa Studio/Shutterstock